jonathanw82/Can_Share/README.md

 MongoDB was used for this project and PyMongo is used to interact with the database.

-The database has a four collections named 'cansAndBottleInfo', 'Ratings', type, and users.
+The database has a four collections named 'cansAndBottleInfo', 'ratings', type, and users.

 ## cansAndBottleInfo